debops/debops/docs/user-guide/debops-for-ansible.rst

 directly.
 This allows for easier updates or customization of the files and templates according to your specific needs.

-Certain roles use ``file_src`` or ``template_src`` to calculate path to files or templates used by a role.
+Certain roles use ``debops.debops.file_src`` or ``debops.debops.template_src``
+to calculate path to files or templates used by a role.
 You can override these paths using ``.debops.cfg`` configuration file and provide your own versions of files and templates stored in DebOps project directory.

 Some roles provide "task hooks" at the beginning and end of task lists, which are empty files in a specific subdirectories.
-Using ``task_src`` lookup plugin and settings defined in ``.debops.cfg`` configuration file you can "inject" your own tasks at the beginning or end of these roles, which gives you more control over the configuration.
+Using ``debops.debops.task_src`` lookup plugin and settings defined in ``.debops.cfg`` configuration file you can "inject" your own tasks at the beginning or end of these roles, which gives you more control over the configuration.

 By combining above techniques, you can very easily extend DebOps roles without losing the ability to update them, using :command:`git` without having merge